 Understanding addiction and treatment is more than just reading a simple explanation.
 It’s impossible to say that every person who suffers from an addiction needs the same treatment.
 That simply isn’t true.

 A substance abuse evaluation can help determine the severity of substance abuse disorder in a particular individual and therefore how much it has affected his body.
 It can help professionals determine if a co-occurring condition is also present.
 A co-occurring condition includes mental or physical health issues that occur with the abuse of drugs or alcohol.

 Such evaluations are helpful in assessing how substance abuse is affecting the individual’s life.
 They help the rehab center team determine which treatment programs could increase the client’s chances of successful recovery.

-One thing to know about the substance abuse evaluation is that there are two main steps.
+One thing to know about substance abuse evaluation is that there are two main steps.
 The first part is the screening process and the second is the assessment itself.

 Together, both parts help the rehab center specialists create a specialized treatment plan.
 The screening process is used as an evaluation tool to determine if a drug or alcohol addiction is present.
 Generally, this results in a yes or no conclusion.